Dr. Santos Avenue

-Dr. Arcadio Santos Avenue or Dr. Santos Avenue, formerly and still referred to as Sucat Road or Parañaque–Sucat Road, is the primary east–west thoroughfare in Parañaque, southern Metro Manila, Philippines.
+Dr. Arcadio Santos Avenue or Sucat Road, formerly and still referred to as Sucat Road or Parañaque–Sucat Road, is the primary east–west thoroughfare in Parañaque, southern Metro Manila, Philippines.
 The avenue's western end is in Barangay San Dionisio as the continuation of Ninoy Aquino Avenue, which leads to Ninoy Aquino International Airport.
 Its eastern end is at the East Service Road, which runs parallel to the South Luzon Expressway, in Barangay Sucat, Muntinlupa, where it becomes Meralco Road to service the rest of the route to Sucat railway station.

 The road's entire main section is designated as National Route 63 (N63), while its short, narrow spur section beneath Skyway's Sucat Exit is a component of National Route 144 (N144); both routes are part of the Philippine highway network.
 It also has an eastbound spur towards the West Service Road at Sucat Interchange, classified as an unnumbered national tertiary road.

 Etymology

-The avenue's present name is taken from Dr. Arcadio Santos, a native of Parañaque who was the sitting governor of Rizal when the road was opened in 1921, while the then-municipality was part of the province.
+The avenue's present name is taken from Dr. Arcadio Santos, a native of Parañaque and governor of Rizal, where the then-municipality was part of.
 It is formerly and alternatively known as Sucat Road and was named for the barrio (now barangay) of the same name in Muntinlupa and its railway station to which it led.
 It is also alternatively known as Parañaque–Sucat Road, indicating its purpose of connecting the old Parañaque town proper, located by Manila Bay, with Sucat in Muntinlupa.